Skip to content

 Insurance providers allocate vans to one of 50 groups – each group helps to determine the cost of your van insurance.
 If you’re thinking of buying a new van, choosing one in a lower insurance group might save you money in the long run.

-Maintenance and servicing costs
+Maintenance and service costs

 MOT